-No student shall, based on sex or sexual orientation, be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.
+No student shall based on sex or sexual orientation, be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied equal access to educational and extracurricular programs and activities.

-Any student or parent/guardian with a sex equity or equal opportunity concern should contact: Mrs. Jean Barbanente, Assistant Superintendent at (630) 530-3985.
+Any student or parent/guardian with a sex equity or equal opportunity concern should contact Yvonne Tsagalis, Assistant Superintendent of Curriculum and Instruction, 630-530-3993.